![]() |

 - Q: How does a season's scheduling work?

 A: Scheduling of the games, locations, and times are done approximately 4-6 weeks prior to the season beginning and is done by coaches and league commissioner.
-Those games are then entered into the www.ohsla.net web site, where Don Huber assigns North Zone games (Portland, Hood River and Hermiston), Craig Poole assigns South Zone games (Wilsonville to Roseburg) and Tom Johnson assigns High Desert (Bend, Redmond, Burns) games.
+Those games are then entered into the www.ohsla.net web site, where league assigners assign games; normally 2-4 weeks out.
 Often the first one-third of the season will be assigned and then later second one-third and then remaining one-third ofthe season.
-Officials login to OHSLA.net to Accept and/or Decline games, view their schedule and submit for payment from the web site.
-Your will have (or should have) a login 4-8 weeks prior to the season.
+Officials login to OHSLA.net to Accept or Decline games, view their schedule and submit for payment from the web site.
+There is also the ability to set BLOCKS (days and/or times you can not work games).
+Your will have a login 4-8 weeks prior to the season.

 - Q: Do I have to join anything before officiating?

 A: Yes.
-You are required to be a member of US Lacrosse.
+You are required to be a member of USA Lacrosse.
 Their annual dues cover for the benefits that are offered, including insurance and much more.
 Click here for a US Lacrosse Membership Information.
-If you are interested in joining US Lacrosse, please contact Tim Rossi, President of the Oregon Chapter of US Lacrosse.

 - Q: Where can I obtain a Men's Lacrosse Rule Book?

 A: New officials receive the current year rule book as part of their training.
-You can also purchase additional ones from "The Officials Corner" (800) 333-5299 or from the US Lacrosse or from NFHS.org web site.
+You can also purchase additional ones from USA Lacrosse or from NFHS.org web sites.

 NOTE: High School Lacrosse works from the National Federation Rule Book (NFHS) and College Lacrosse works from the NCAA Mens Lacrosse rule book (NCAA).
-The rules are similar, but not always the same between the two.
+The rules are similar, but NOT the same between the two.
 The NCAA rule book is normally offered online in a PDF version for free; it is now on a 2 year cycle.
-See Officials Main Page for Link to current year's rule book.
+See Official's College Main Page for current year's rule book PDF link.

 - Q: Are there other opportunities to officiate Lacrosse beyond Boys High School?

 A: Yes, there are now summer and fall leagues in Portland and Eugene and I believe Corvallis and Salem.
 There is also Club Lacrosse, though I would be sure and know the rules and your mechanics well before jumping in there?
 (LOL).
-There are also several mini tourUnaments throughout the year, where numerous teams come to one location and have mini, round robin or short games.
+There are also several mini tournaments throughout the year, where numerous teams come to one location and have mini, round robin or short games.
+Summer tournaments info is often posted on the main officials page at the conclusion of a season in June.

 - Q: How does a Lacrosse official move through the ranks?

 A: New officials start with high school games for the first 1-3 years.
-Ideally, if there are enough officials to go around, first year official would officiate JV games first year with a couple Varsity games possibly towards the end of the season.
-As of 2013, moving up to the L2S is an invitation process from your area's assigner and senior officials.
+Ideally, if there are enough officials to go around, first year official would officiate JV games first year with a few Varsity games possibly towards the middle or end of the season.

 - Q: How is lacrosse like other sports?